iconify/tools/README.md

 Then there are main functions that are used to manipulate SVG instances in collection:

 * collection.forEach(callback) - iterates through all SVG instances.
 Callback function arguments: (svg, name), where svg is SVG instance, name is icon name.
 * collection.promiseAll(promise) - runs promise on all items in collection.
+It is similar to Promise.all()
+* collection.promiseEach(promise, stopOnError) - runs promise on all items in collection, but only one at a time.

 How to use forEach():